faizandarwesh/faizandarwesh.github.io/index.md

 * **BiteReel Flutter App** [(Project Link)](https://github.com/faizandarwesh/NodeJs-Shopping-List-App): It is social networking app with all features like post,like,comment,share,push notifications etc. It is completely based on flutter with Getx framework and SharedPreferences for storing user informations.

-* **Taste Of Blue Android App** [(Project Link)](https://github.com/faizandarwesh/NodeJs-Shopping-List-App): It is social networking app with all features like DialogFlow chat,Book flights,hotels,cars and etc. Technology wise it is a native android app with kotlin code base, for database it uses room persistense library, Retrofit Client, Kotlin coroutines and etc.
+* **Taste Of Blue App** [(Project Link)](https://github.com/faizandarwesh/NodeJs-Shopping-List-App): It is social networking android app with all features like DialogFlow chat,Book flights,hotels,cars and etc. Technology wise it is a native android app with kotlin code base, for database it uses room persistense library, Retrofit Client, Kotlin coroutines and etc.

-* **Tee Square Android App** [(Project Link)](https://github.com/faizandarwesh/NodeJs-Shopping-List-App): It is an educational app that is used by some schools to educate the childrens in a modern way.
+* **Tee Square App** [(Project Link)](https://github.com/faizandarwesh/NodeJs-Shopping-List-App): It is an educational android app that is used by some schools to educate the childrens in a modern way.
 It contains a complete architecture for children educations with courses like english,urdu,maths etc with there respective lessons and quizes of various types.
 Technology wise it is a native android app with Java code base, for database it uses room persistense library, Retrofit Client and it provides great grooming in my debugging skills.

-* **Battery Percentage Android App** [(Project Link)](https://github.com/faizandarwesh/NodeJs-Shopping-List-App): It is a small product that will provide the phone's battery percentage and its estimated battery time.This app contains features like Broadcast Receivers, Notifications etc.
+* **Battery Percentage App** [(Project Link)](https://github.com/faizandarwesh/NodeJs-Shopping-List-App): It is a small product that will provide the phone's battery percentage and its estimated battery time.This is an android app contains features like Broadcast Receivers, Notifications etc.

-* **Pocket Ruler Android App** [(Project Link)](https://github.com/faizandarwesh/NodeJs-Shopping-List-App): It is a small product that contains a handy ruler for the ease of use inorder to measure things by using the mobile app.
+* **Pocket Ruler App** [(Project Link)](https://github.com/faizandarwesh/NodeJs-Shopping-List-App): It is an android app that contains a handy ruler for the ease of use inorder to measure things by using the mobile app.

 * **Tilt Alert Android App** [(Project Link)](https://github.com/faizandarwesh/NodeJs-Shopping-List-App): It is a product that contains a handy tool for measuring how flat the surface is its pretty useful for workers to measure surface straightness by using the mobile app.